AlexisChores/Active-Directory-Lab-VirtualBox/README.md

 #  Active Directory Lab (Windows Server 2022 + VirtualBox)

 This project demonstrates a full **Active Directory environment** built from scratch using **VirtualBox**, **Windows Server 2022**, and **Windows 10**.
-It simulates a small company network with users, groups, file shares, NTFS permissions, and Group Policies — exactly what an IT Support or Help Desk role would manage.
+It simulates a small company network with users, groups, file shares, NTFS permissions, and Group Policies

 ---